 For Calzones, you need to close it up, unlike the Pizza!

-Cover the Calzone with the tomato sauce, not too much as it’ll spill.
-Put a bit of basil, ricotta cheese, pepper, and a pinch of olive oil on top of the Calzone.
-Be super fast and put the Calzone in the oven with the help of a peel; otherwise, it’ll cause a mess.
+Cover the calzone with tomato sauce, not too much, as it’ll spill.
+Put a bit of basil, ricotta cheese, pepper, and a pinch of olive oil on top of the calzone.
+Be super fast and put the calzone in the oven with the help of a peel; otherwise, it’ll cause a mess.

 You have to pierce the calzone to avoid steam build-up.